jupyterj0nes/masstin/README.md

 Masstin integrates with Neo4j to visualize forensic data.
 The Cypher query language allows for advanced searching and filtering, making it easier to identify relationships and outliers.
 Pre-built queries and visualizations enhance the analysis process, providing a comprehensive view of the data.

+For detailed tips, explanations, and Cypher queries, refer to the [Neo4j and Cypher Resources](neo4j/resources/cypher_queries.md) page.

 ## Contributing

 Contributions are welcome!
 Please feel free to fork the repository and submit pull requests.